datamade/readme-template/README.md

 * [csvdedupe](https://github.com/datamade/csvdedupe)
 * [chi-councilmatic](https://github.com/datamade/chi-councilmatic)

-## A note on formatting
+## Usage & formatting

+This Readme template is written using Markdown.
+See [GitHub's instructions on writing in Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) if you aren't familiar.

+Usage:

+1. In your repository, create a new file and name it `README.md`.
+2. Copy and paste the below template in your README.md
+3. Edit the text as needed for your project

-Text in `*italics*` (as under `Getting Started`) indicates template instructions that should be replaced with text specific to the project.
-Regular text (as under `Errors and Bugs`) indicates a standard block of text that you can copy/paste directly.
+**Note** Text in `*italics*` (as under `Getting started`) indicates template instructions that should be replaced with text specific to the project.
+Regular text (as under `Errors and bugs`) indicates a standard block of text that you can copy/paste directly.

 ## The template